-By timothy from Slashdot's tell-me-when-it-can-hide-in-a-cabinet-for-fun department
+By timothy from Slashdot's have-cake-and-eat-it-too department

-By timothy from Slashdot's everyone-will-have-one department
+By timothy from Slashdot's worst-case-scenarios department